ChangePool/cardano-improvement-proposals/incentives/response.md

 The report oversimplifies human motivation while providing important historical information about the long-term effects of the incentive mechanism on the health and wellbeing of the social network of stake pools.

+Fundamentally, the report fails to consider a scenario where the incentive mechanism alone—whether the current mechanism, a fine-tuned mechanism or a completely overhauled mechanism—may be insufficient to sustain the Cardano ecosystem.
+The current CIP examines the broader contingency.

 ## Motivation

 Sadly, the report portrays Cardano fundamentally as an ecosystem of scarcity and lack: